spookydoodle/dataviz-sap-bw-odata-node-react/README.md

 See [Routes](#routes) to see which methods are responsible for this change of JSON structure.

 ### Credentials
 To access the data the application needs to be connected to the internal network and use credentials of a BW user with sufficient authorizations.
 Credentials are passed in `Base64` encoded format `username:password`.

+**Solution 1** - One service user with one set of authorizations to communicate between backend SAP BW system and the web app.

 Use `process.env` to securely store credentials in the deployment environment.
-In a working version of the app you can use a file stored in the `/server/common/sap_constants/credentials.js`, BUT MAKE SURE YOU ADD IT TO THE GITIGNORE FILE.
+In a working version of the app you can use a file stored in the `server/common/sap_constants/credentials.js`, BUT MAKE SURE YOU ADD IT TO THE GITIGNORE FILE.

+**Solution 2** - Allow users to log in using an input form to use their BW authorizations.

+TODO: Add input forms to pass username and password and encode it using Base64 and pass to the server route with request

 ### oData URL manipulation class
-Select data using chainable methods of a class [`oDataURL`](https://github.com/kxkaro/dataviz-sap-bw-odata-node-react/blob/master/server/common/oDataURL.js) which is defined in `/server/common/`
+Select data using chainable methods of a class [`oDataURL`](https://github.com/kxkaro/dataviz-sap-bw-odata-node-react/blob/master/server/common/oDataURL.js) which is defined in `server/common/`

 ### Routes
 See method [`getBWData.js`](https://github.com/kxkaro/dataviz-sap-bw-odata-node-react/blob/master/server/common/getBWData.js) from `server/common/` which is a general method to pull data from a BW query using oData.
 See [this blog post](https://www.acorel.nl/2016/12/consuming-sap-odata-services-from-angularjs-and-or-node-js/) for a demo presenting how to pull data to a node application using request.